AditiGupta1712/Supermarket-Insights/README.md

 4. Use SQL queries to analyze the data and extract insights.
 5. Document the analysis findings and recommendations.

-Thank you for your interest in the "Supermarket SQL Project"!
+I appreciate your interest in the "Supermarket Insights Project"!